 1. Always secure your bottled soda pop in a "covered" box.

-2. Don't ever forget where you left it!
+2. Don't ever forget to check it!

 Sassafras (Sassafras albidum) is a small, fast growing tree native to southern Ontario and the entire eastern half of the United States.